Call For Art

 Submission Fee: Free

-International Call For Art - Divide Magazine Issue 14
+International Call for Art - Divide Magazine Issue 16

 Are you ready to showcase your art on a global stage?
-Divide Magazine, a leading Contemporary Art Magazine, is excited to announce our Open Call for Issue 14.
+Divide Magazine, a leading Contemporary Art Magazine, is excited to announce our Open Call for Issue 16.
+With a dedicated annual readership of over 86,000+ and a vibrant Instagram community of 22,000+ followers at @dividemag, your work will be seen by thousands of art enthusiasts, collectors, and industry professionals from around the world.

 Submission Fee: There is a £35 submission fee per application.